MelonKony/millmint/content/factbook/world/boroughs/pharos.md

 ### Future Fission S.q.M.

-Future Fission S.q.M. is a subsidiary of General Reactor S.A. specialising in the research and production of airborne fission reactors.
+Future Fission S.q.M. is a subsidiary of {{<link/general-reactor>}} specialising in the research and production of airborne fission reactors.
 It is best known for contributing to sunburst-style reactor types used in civilian and military jets, as well as materials research for lightweight fission reactors.

 ### Pharos Railway Company Museum